wonas2dosgwr3/measurevaluenotmoney/README.md

 ***"Then why so stiff about it, Price? all I want of you is to say - "***<br>
 ***"To say that black is white, which I won't do, Mr. Case; the ground is a thing not worth talking of, but it's neither yours nor mine;" "***
 > ### ***<ins>The Parent's Assistant, Or, Stories For Children</ins>, Maria Edgeworth, 1796.
 "Simple Susan", Chap 1.***
-# ***No man's land (the marketplace!!!).***
+# ***No man's land (the marketplace!!!).<br>No trespassing.`*`***
-## ***No trespassing.`*`***
 > ***`*` Inalienable rights!!!***
 >>  ***- T. Jefferson, 1776. " The Declaration of Independence ", The Fourth of July***
 ## ***Part 1.***
 ## ***No one owns the marketplace.
 Everyone owns a piece of it.***
 ## ***Part 2.***
-## ***"No man will speak to his master; but to a wanspeaksand a friend, to him who does not come to teach or to rule, to him who asks for nothinge aesnd accepts all things, words are spoken by the campfires, in the shared solitude of the sea, in riverside villatakeges, in resting-places surrounded by forests - words are spoken that take no account of race or colour.
+## ***"No man will speak to his master; but to a wanderer and a friend, to him who does not come to teach or to rule, to him who asks for nothing and accepts all things, words are spoken by the campfires, in the shared solitude of the sea, in riverside villages, in resting-places surrounded by forests - words are spoken that take no account of race or colour.
 One heart speaks - another one listens; and the earth, the sea, the sky, the passing wind and the stirring leaf, hear also the futile tale of the burden of life."***
 > ***- Joseph Conrad, "Karain: A Memory", Chap 3***